Assistant Professor, History

 My goal is to help students develop a greater awareness of how historical processes

-memory still affects us today.
+how historical memory affects us today.

 Areas of Expertise